arrow_back Ideas

 "A dashboard that shows X" is a worse spec than "users can see the status of all open orders at a glance without having to open each one."
 The second version describes the job to be done.
 The first describes one possible solution — and there might be a better one.

 Outcome-based specs also make it easier to cut scope without losing the point.
-If you have to simplify something, you can ask: "Does this still deliver the outcome?"
+If you need to simplify something, ask: "Does this still deliver the outcome?"
 If yes, you're probably fine.

 Get to a fixed price

 Ambiguity in a spec tends to become cost in a project.
-The best test of whether a scope is genuinely clear is whether you can attach a fixed price to it with confidence.
-If you can't, there's still something underspecified — and it will surface at the worst possible moment.
+The clearest test of whether a scope is genuinely clear is whether you can attach a fixed price to it with confidence.
+If you can't, something's still underspecified — and it'll surface at the worst possible moment.

 Leave room for iteration